-1. Except where noted in specific provisions of these rules and regulations, the Office of Conservation may allow, on a case-by-case basis, exceptions or variances to these rules and regulations.
-It shall be the obligation of the applicant, owner, or operator to show that the requested exception or variance and any associated mitigating measures shall not result in an unacceptable increase of endangerment to the environment, or the health, safety and welfare of the public.
-The applicant, owner, or operator shall submit a written request to the Office of Conservation detailing the reason for the requirements of these rules or regulations shall be undertaken by the applicant, owner, or operator without prior written authorization from the Office of Conservation.
+1. Except where noted in specific provisions of these rules and regulations, the Office of Conservation may allow, on a case-by-case basis, exceptions, variances, or alternative means of compliance to these rules and regulations.
+It shall be the obligation of the applicant, owner, or operator to show that the requested exception, variance, or alternative means of compliance and any associated mitigating measures shall not result in an unacceptable increase of endangerment to the environment, or the health, safety, and welfare of the public.
+The applicant, owner, or operator shall submit a written request to the Office of Conservation detailing the reason for the requested exception, variance, or alternative means of compliance.
+No deviation from the requirements of these rules or regulations shall be undertaken by the applicant, owner, or operator without prior written authorization from the Office of Conservation.